Lagos govt awards university scholarships to best 2020 WASSCE students

 By Olasunkanmi Akoni

-The state’s Commissioner for Education, Mrs. Folasade Adefisayo, disclosed this while presenting the awards to winners of the competition at an event held in Alausa, Ikeja, at the weekend.

-Adefisayo said the present administration in the state, led by Governor Sanwo-Olu has given priority attention to education sector.
+Adefisayo said the present administration in the state, led by Governor Sanwo-Olu, had given priority attention to the education sector.

 Adefisayo appreciated Governor Sanwo-Olu for approving scholarships for the two students, stressing that his passion of continuous provision of school infrastructure is responsible for the academic successes of all students in the state.